Why ipv4 versus ipv6?

 ipv6 proponents will point out that NAT was only a ‘ugly hack’ solution, to which the rest of the world replies: “We don’t care”.

-People use NAT in practise as a security boundary.
+People use NAT in practise as a security (and organization) boundary.

 Servers and ipv6